-As well as the dogs listed above other breeds such as Spanish Water Dog, Lagotto Romagnolo, Irish Water Spaniel, and Afghan Hound have hair that does not shed.
+As well as the dogs listed above, other breeds such as Spanish Water Dog, Lagotto Romagnolo, Irish Water Spaniel, and Afghan Hound have hair that does not shed.
 These breeds all require regular brushing and trimming to maintain a healthy coat.

 What Dog Breeds Are Good with Cats?

-Things to Consider When Choosing a Cat Friendly Dog:
+Things to Consider When Choosing a Cat-Friendly Dog:

-Some dogs are miserable without an outlet for their boundless energy, while others are content to sit on your lap or at your feet.
+Some dogs are miserable without an outlet for their boundless energy, while others are quite content to sit on your lap or at your feet.

 Some breeds are more talkative or yippy.
 If you’re accustomed to a cat that seldom talks, you might consider a quieter dog breed.

 If you’re used to caring for a long-haired Persian, you likely won’t mind the care needed by a Collie or Shetland Sheepdog.
-However, if your cat takes care of its own grooming needs, you’ll likely want to consider a dog that needs less grooming.
+However, if your cat takes care of its own grooming needs, you’ll probably want to consider a dog that needs less grooming.